How to Build a Startup Unicorn in 2024: Strategies and Insights

 Stage 4: Funding

-Whether you’re looking to start a taxi company, developing an app, or creating a new Cloud platform, you’ll need money – whether it comes from your credit card company, friends and family, Private Equity or Venture Capitalists, or a combination of the three.
+Whether you’re looking to start a taxi company, develop an app, or create a new Cloud platform, you’ll need money – whether it comes from your credit card company, friends and family, Private Equity or Venture Capitalists, or a combination of the three.

 Funding, notably operating capital, is the lifeblood of every business, and you must become accustomed to the never-ending stream of rejections; regrettably, the younger you are, the more rejections you will receive.